devitsbeka/FoodVault/replit.md

 ### Backend Architecture

 The backend is an Express.js server in TypeScript, providing a RESTful API.
-Authentication uses Clerk via `@clerk/express` middleware, providing secure user authentication with social login support (Google, GitHub, etc.).
+Authentication uses Replit's native OIDC via Passport.js, providing secure user authentication with social login support (Google, GitHub, Apple, X, email/password).
+Sessions are stored in PostgreSQL using connect-pg-simple for reliability.
 The database layer employs Drizzle ORM with Neon serverless PostgreSQL, ensuring type-safe operations and a schema-first design validated by Zod.
 API routes are organized by feature areas, with robust error handling and authentication middleware.

 ### Data Models